zekraquraan/Movies-Library/README.md

 addMovie : create a post request to save a specific movie to database along with my personal comments.
 /getMovies: Create a get request to get all the data from the database

+//lab 14
+21./UPDATE/id: create an update request to update my  comments for a specific movie in the database.
+22./DELETE/id : create a delete request to remove a specific movie from my database.
+23.getMovie/id: Create a get request to get a specific movie from the database

 ## Project Features